Berlin–Ichthyosaur State Park

 Berlin–Ichthyosaur State Park is a public recreation area and historic preserve that protects undisturbed ichthyosaur fossils and the ghost town of Berlin in far northwestern Nye County, Nevada.
 The state park covers more than 1100 acre at an elevation of 7000 ft on the western slope of central Nevada's Shoshone mountain range, 23 mi east of Gabbs.
-The park has Bortle scale class 1 skies which makes the state park a great place for astronomy as it is far away from light pollution.

 Ghost town

 The town of Berlin sprang up in 1896, when substantial gold veins were discovered nearby.
 In total, the Berlin Mine produced 42,000 troy ounces (46,080 oz; 1,306.346 kg) of gold, all removed from tunnels by hard rock mining techniques.
 The mine became unprofitable by 1911, and the town of Berlin became uninhabited shortly thereafter.

 Today, the ore mill still stands, and the stamps and mercury float tables can be viewed.
 Other buildings still standing include homes, blacksmith shop, stage coach shop and stable, machine shop, and assay office.
 Some buildings are open to enter, while others offer interior views of their contents through the windows.
 There are also headworks on some of the mine shafts.